 - Add counting or color recognition

-- Benefits: Hand-eye coordination, turn-taking, social skills
+- Builds hand-eye coordination, turn-taking, social skills

 Storytime Theater: